Acceptance And Commitment Therapy (ACT) For One’s Thoughts & Values

 What is cognitive fusion in acceptance and commitment therapy (ACT)?

-Cognitive fusion refers to the experience that some people have when they become fused with their thoughts, allowing them to control their behavior and thus, their reality.
+Cognitive fusion in ACT refers to the experience that some people have when they become fused with their thoughts, allowing them to control their behavior and thus, their reality.
 This can cause psychological suffering and maladaptive behaviors.

 How can I accept painful emotions and thoughts?